microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 #### What you should see after successfully setting up input data

-After setting up input data, refresh the application webpage and you should see Sample Labeling UX application similar to the screenshot below, with thumbnails of your documents in the left pane and the first document in the canvas of middle pane.
+After setting up input data, refresh the application webpage and you should see Labeling UX application similar to the screenshot below, with thumbnails of your documents in the left pane and the first document in the canvas of middle pane.

 [The git for switch between document]